-Failure to obey citations are important because they usually do involve safety.
+Failure to obey citations is important because they usually do involve safety.
 For example, speed limits might be lowered in high-accident areas, and stop signs make sure cars don’t suddenly turn out into oncoming traffic.
-If the citation is for safety, there’s now a neutral and trained third party saying that the driver acted unsafely making proving fault in the accident easier.
+If the citation is for safety, there’s now a neutral and trained third party saying that the driver acted unsafely, which makes proving fault in the accident easier.

 What if the Police Officer Issued Me a Citation?